 If you were approaching your 140th birthday, you’d need a face lift too.
-Which is why parts of the exterior of Vienna’s famous Rathaus (city hall) may be hidden by scaffolding.
+It just takes a little longer when you’re Vienna’s famous Rathaus (city hall).

 - See also:

 (The scaffolding around the main tower was also used for art installations; photo © Stadt Wien PID/Bernato)

-The current restoration and renovation work on the Rathaus facade began in 2012 and should finish around 2024/2025.
+The current restoration and renovation work on the Rathaus and its façade began in 2012 and should finish toward the end of 2024.

 If that sounds like a long time, consider that the façade alone covers around 40,000m2 of historical surfaces and sculpted designs.
 Which is equivalent to about 95 basketball courts, if basketball courts were covered in reliefs and statues acting as metaphors and allegories for 3-pointers, rebounds, and tactical awareness.

 (Pity the poor window cleaners, too, since the building has 2035 windows).

-Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower (tackled in phase 6).
+Just to give you an example of the work involved, think about the 17 carved figures that grace the exterior of the huge central tower.

 Obviously, the statues needed more than a quick blast with the leaf blower.
 We’re talking about valuable artefacts of the 19th century construction boom that saw such prestige projects as the Rathaus emerge from the remains of Vienna’s city fortifications.

 Built from Savonnières limestone, each figure is almost 3m high and weighs up to 1.8 tonnes.
 They provide both a decorative and representative role.
 So, for example, you have:

 - Vindobona (the Roman name for Vienna) as the central figure at the front of the main tower, accompanied by two standard bearers (one for Vienna, one for the monarchy).
 The sculptor – Josef Fritsch – also created statues for the Burgtheater opposite the Rathaus

 - Twelve figures carrying heraldic crests representing various crown lands belonging to Austria-Hungary (the name of the empire at the time of construction)

 - Two figures serving as allegories for strength and justice.
 Like Fritsch, sculptor Franz Gastell also contributed to other monumental buildings of the time.
 For example, he did two of the figures you can see on the parapet of Austria’s parliament building